mosheDO/HSCTF-Writeups/pwn/jumper-150/README.md

 #### A note must be made here: most architectures store addresses in *little endian*: that is, the address `0xA1B2C3D4` is stored as `\xD4\xC3\xB2\xA1` in memory.
 More research is left as an exercise to the reader.

 However, how are we going to find the address of lol() so that we can jump to it?
-Here begins the use of Linux utilities **objdump** and **gdb**.
+We can use Linux utilities like **objdump** and **gdb**.
 At its core, `objdump` provides a raw disassembly of an ELF binary, and `gdb` allows you to debug a program by stepping through instructions.

 Let's begin by running `objdump -d jumper -M intel`.
 This will (-d)isassemble jumper using Intel syntax.